Emily Brady

-Emily Brady is an analytic philosopher, who specializes in aesthetics, environmental philosophy and history of eighteenth-century philosophy.
+Emily Brady is an analytic philosopher who specializes in aesthetics, environmental philosophy and history of eighteenth-century philosophy.
 She is currently a professor of philosophy at Texas A&M University.
 From 2018 to 2022, she was also Director of the Glasscock Center for Humanities Research, where she held the inaugural Susanne M. and Melbern G. Glasscock Director's Chair.
-She is best known for her work on the sublime and environmental philosophy.
+She is best known for her work on the sublime and on environmental philosophy.